 Students will conduct laboratory and field investigations and use scientific methods.
 Various systems will be described in terms of space, time, energy, and matter.
 Students will study a variety of topics that include laws of motion, conservation of energy, momentum, electricity, magnetism, thermodynamics, and characteristics and behavior of waves.
 Students will apply physics concepts and perform laboratory experimentations for at least 40% of instructional time.
+Physics class that focuses on careers in Physics.
 Prerequisite: Algebra I; Biology, IPC, and an advanced Science.